Work Performance Agreement (WPA) and taxes in 2026

 Any employee, whether student, pensioner or entrepreneur, can sign the Pink Declaration, the official taxpayer’s declaration for personal income tax from employment.

-You can only sign the declaration for one employer in the same month.
+You may only sign the declaration for one employer in the same month.
 If you have more than one job at the same time (for example, two DPPs or one DPP and one main job), you must choose only one employer to sign the declaration with.
 Most often the one with the highest income is chosen.

-If you sign a pink declaration with more than one employer at the same time, the tax credits will be incorrectly applied.
+If you sign the pink declaration with more than one employer at the same time, the tax credits will be incorrectly applied.
 This will result in an underpayment of tax that you will have to pay back – and you could face penalties from the tax office.
 In addition, the employer is obliged to report this and deduct the difference in tax from the employee’s wages.

 Tip for article